module cleanlab_codex.validator

 Real-time detection and remediation of bad responses in RAG applications, powered by Cleanlab’s TrustworthyRAG and Codex.

 This object combines Cleanlab’s TrustworthyRAG evaluation scores with configurable thresholds to detect potentially bad responses in your RAG application.
-When a bad response is detected, this Validator automatically attempts to remediate by retrieving an expert-provided answer from the Codex Project you’ve integrated with your RAG app.
+When a bad response is detected, Cleanlab automatically attempts to remediate by retrieving an expert-provided answer from the Codex Project you’ve integrated with your RAG app.
 If no expert answer is available, the corresponding query is logged in the Codex Project for SMEs to answer.

 For production, use the validate()

 method which provides a complete validation workflow including both detection and remediation.
-A detect()

 Args: